 Co-op Fixed Fee Employment Solicitors

-At Co-op Legal Services, we offer a range of fixed fee services for Employment matters, starting from just £120 for a 30 minute initial telephone assessment of your claim.
+At Co-op Legal Services, we offer a range of fixed fee services for Employment matters.
 At every step of the way, you can then choose whether or not to instruct us to take the next step with you, putting you in control throughout your Employment claim.

 Our Employment Solicitors can provide legal advice, guidance and representation on the following issues: